yiznitsky/Python_hard_way/ex12notes.md

 This prompts the user with **"name?"** and puts the results into the variable `y`.

-This means that we can completely rewrite out previous exercise using `raw_input` to do all the prompting.
+This means that we can completely rewrite our previous exercise using `raw_input` to do all the prompting.

+#Pydoc
+1. `pydoc raw_input`:
+>raw_input(...)
+    raw_input([prompt]) -> string

+    Read a string from standard input.
+The trailing newline is stripped.
+    If the user hits EOF